 What right do we have to impose our morality on anyone?

-And when you have a non-judgmental culture when nobody's willing to look at something and say that's just wrong, uh, then it it simply lowers the guardrails and the uh impediments uh and enables that kind of behavior to go unchecked, uh, and perhaps unseen.
+And when you have a non-judgmental culture, when nobody's willing to look at something and say that's just wrong, then it simply lowers the guardrails and the impediments and enables that kind of behavior to go unchecked and perhaps unseen because those people live there, they're going to get away with this.

-And if they then I'm even if I get caught, nobody's gonna be really upset with me about this because uh it's they don't think it's their right to be upset with it.
+And even if I get caught, nobody's going to be really upset with me about this because they don't think it's their right to be upset with me.

 I can live my life and do what I want to do.